babel/babel-preset-env/README.md

 }
 ```

-If you're targeting node instead of the browser, you can configure babel-preset-env to only include the polyfills and transforms necessary for a particular node version:
+Similarly, if you're targeting Node.js instead of the browser, you can configure babel-preset-env to only include the polyfills and transforms necessary for a particular version:

 ```json
 {